psychicbologna/recipeak-client/devlog.md

 - What could I put in Utilities?
 Keep a running list?

+  - Submit Buttons

+  - Landing page section constructor

+-

+#### Stateful Components

+- The values in `RecipesForm` needs to change if editing a recipe vs. creating one.

 ### Workflow

-- I need to set up my Ubuntu to run SSH keys.
+- I need to set up my Ubuntu to use SSH keys for git and Zeit builds.

 - I want a tree alias that automatically excludes node_modules